Bottle, Shell and Conker - Still life Drawing 45/100

 Charcoal and white conte

-Like the last drawing, this one is a little larger format, to accomodate the bottle.
-I'm still usually working sight size with these drawings, so a tall object means a tall drawing, at least compared to the majority so far in this series.
+Like the last drawing, this one is a little larger format, to accommodate the bottle.
+I’m still usually working sight size with these drawings, so a tall object means a tall drawing, at least compared to the majority so far in this series.

 This one was a study in textures more than anything.
-I'm noticing more the different quality of highlights created by different surfaces.
-It's largely a question of the tone, i.e how bright the highlight is, and it's edges.
+I’m noticing more the different quality of highlights created by different surfaces.
+It’s largely a question of the tone, i.e how bright the highlight is, and its edges.
 A flat, reflective surface gives a bright, sharp highlight, like the bottle, and a softer surface gives a duller, softer one, like the conker.
-I think that suggesting different textures is very much down to the quality of the highlights.
-I'll be exploring this (among other things) more in the series of monochrome still life paintings I'll be starting shortly.

-This conker is kind of special.
-Yesterday I went to a relative's funeral, and found this conker in the grounds of the crematorium afterwards.
-I'm not trying to load this simple little drawing with meaning, but it was nice to include it in memory of my Auntie Phyl.
+Yesterday I went to a relative’s funeral, and found this conker in the grounds of the crematorium afterwards.
+I’m not trying to load this simple little drawing with meaning, but it was nice to include it in memory of my Auntie Phyl.

 Back to 100 still life drawings